Collinformatics/WebApp/README.md

 # Purpose:

-This is a template for a website
+This is a template for a website that runs Python on the backend

 # Install Modules: